What are Bunions?

-In short, a bunion is a bump on the side of the big toe—though there is much more going on beneath the surface than we may be able to see through our naked eyes.
+Simply put, a bunion is a bump on the side of your foot that’s the result of your big toe leaning toward your other toes.
+However, there is much more going on beneath the surface than we may be able to see through our naked eyes.
+Most often, they happen at the base of your big toe but can also appear on the outside of your foot at the small toe’s base.

 If you have a bunion, chances are that it has come as no surprise.
 It has probably been developing slowly throughout the years and gradually getting worse as you continue to ignore its presence.